augmented-finance/augmented-finance-protocol/README.md

 ## Supply & Borrow

-**Suppliers** (lenders) earn high APY on supported assets supplied to the protocol, with the highest safety (e.g. supply USDC, earn interest in USDC, and receive liquidity incentives in AGF).
+**Suppliers** (lenders) earn high APY on supported assets supplied to the protocol, with the highest safety (e.g. supply USDC, earn interest in USDC, and receive liquidity rewards in AGF).

-**Borrowers** pay low interest on supported assets borrowed from the protocol, with the highest safety (e.g. borrow USDC, pay interest in USDC, and receive liquidity incentives in AGF).
+**Borrowers** pay low interest on supported assets borrowed from the protocol, with the highest safety (e.g. borrow USDC, pay interest in USDC, and receive liquidity rewards in AGF).

 ## Stake